forj-oss/forjj/DEV_GUIDE.md

     └── forjj-contribs
 ```
 - **go** is the root of go projects.
 You need to set the **GOPATH** environment variable to that directory.

 - **bin** will host the binary files after a successful build.
 You should add this directory into your path.

 - **pkg** will host the go packages needed as dependencies.
 There is no need to create this folder it will be created by the **go get** command.
+In the above example, there is already packages downloaded.

 - **src** should contains your go sources.
 This is the directory in which we need to clone the Forjj repositories.